 Our best selling models: CHANEL 3285 & CHANEL 3282

 The famous couturier Gabrielle "Coco" Chanel is the founder of the French fashion house Chanel.
 The company started up in 1909 and has ever since been the leading brand in fashionable clothing, accessories, perfumery and cosmetics.
-Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive Chanel varifocals and sunglasses lines.
-Most of them embellished with the reverted "C"s on the sides, the beauty of the frames are undoubtedly impressive.
+Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive Chanel glasses, varifocals and sunglasses lines.
+Most of the frames are embellished with the reverted "C"s on the sides, the beauty of the glasses are undoubtedly impressive.
 The frames are strong, durable, suited to all occasions of the day and are perfect for anyone to wear.

 The "CHANEL" signature is found on a few models of the eyewear but the interlaced "CC" remains the brand's trademark logo which coming from stained glass windows in an Aubazine chapel where Coco was brought up as an orphan.
 Some of the lampposts in London’s Mayfair (where Chanel opened her first London boutique) have the interlocking CC logo, because Coco’s relationship with Hugh Grosvenor "Bendor", the 2nd Duke of Westminster – it’s an emblem of the Duke's gesture towards Coco.